dakhama-mehdi/Modern_ActiveDirectory/README.md

 ## Security

-#### Using the following architecture, We can improve security by tracking who has sent an AD request, because we force allowed users to authenticatefrom AD.
+#### We can improve security by using the following design and tracking who has sent an AD request, because only authotified users can show allowed informations.

 ![Archi_secu](Docs/Archi_secu1.png "Archi_secu")